uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/sc-oss.md

        defaultZone: ${vcap.services.service-registry.credentials.uri:http://localhost:8761}/eureka/
 ```

-`client.serviceUrl.defaultZone` describes how a client will connect with Eureka.
+`eureka.client.serviceUrl.defaultZone` describes how a client will connect with Eureka.
 If the `vcap.services.service-registry.credentials.uri` environment variable is present client applications will use that, otherwise they will try to connect locally.

 2) Add a second yaml document to `application.yml`.